What Percentage of Homebuyers Pay Cash? It Depends on the Market

 A house flipper or home-buying company may also offer cash for your house if you live in a city where a large percentage of houses are affordable compared to the rest of the country and need renovations.
 Cleveland, Ohio, is a perfect example.

 “Cleveland is an investor-heavy city,” shares Daniel Sarao of Sesa Properties.
-“Since Northeastern and California coastal housing markets are getting more expensive, investors are coming to the Midwest where prices are lower and they can manage to pay cash.”
+“Since Northeastern and California coastal housing markets are getting more expensive, investors are coming to the Midwest where prices are lower, and they can manage to pay cash.”

 Buy-and-hold investors

-In today’s market, long-term real estate investors are interested in metro areas with affordable entry points that will have strong price appreciation in the next 10 years, including homes in Boise, Idaho; Fort Wayne, Indiana; Denver, Colorado; and Charlotte, North Carolina.
-A location with good school districts, proximity to major employers, or a nearby university are all factors that can make your house more appealing to a rental investor.
+In today’s market, long-term real estate investors are interested in metro areas with affordable entry points that will have strong price appreciation in the next ten years, including homes in Boise, Idaho; Fort Wayne, Indiana; Denver, Colorado; and Charlotte, North Carolina.

 iBuyers

-According to NAR, only 1% of homes were sold to an iBuyer in June 2024, unchanged from a year ago. iBuyers only purchased 1,000 homes per month in 2023, a significant decline from the previous two years, in which they were purchasing between 5,000 and 9,000.
-You may see a higher amount of cash offers from an iBuyer in certain large metro areas with homogenous housing stock.
+According to NAR, only 2% of homes were sold to an iBuyer in November 2024, unchanged from a year ago.
+Recent data shows that iBuyers only purchased 1,000 homes per month in 2023, a significant decline from the previous two years, in which they purchased between 5,000 and 9,000.

-4. International buyer activity
+5. International buyer activity

-As of 2024, a substantial 50% of international buyers pay cash when they purchase a U.S. home, according to a report from NAR.
-Still, international buyers only account for only 1.3% of all existing home sales, and the percentage of international buyers purchasing U.S. homes has decreased in recent years.
-Of the international buyers that did purchase real estate in America between April 2023 and March 2024, the highest percentage went to Florida (20%), followed by Texas, California, Arizona, and Georgia.
+As of 2024, a substantial 50% of international buyers paid cash when they purchased a U.S. home.
+Still, international buyers only accounted for 1.3% of all existing-home sales, and the percentage of international buyers purchasing U.S. homes has decreased in recent years.

-5. Concentration of repeat buyers
+6. Concentration of repeat buyers

-If you’re in a market with a lot of first-time buyers, it may be less likely that you’ll see a cash offer.
+If you’re in a market with a lot of first-time buyers, you’re less likely to see a cash offer.
 For many first-time buyers, it’s a challenge to piece together a down payment, let alone pay for a home entirely in cash, unless they have familial help or another source of funds.
-However, markets with more retirees or trade-up buyers may see a higher volume of cash offers.
-Unlike first-timers, repeat buyers can draw on the funds of their existing homes to put toward the purchase of their next residence.

 How to get a cash offer for your home

-As of June 2024, your odds of selling a house for cash stand at 28%, but that may go down in less competitive housing conditions.
+As of November 2024, your odds of selling a house for cash stand at 25%, but that may go down in less competitive housing conditions.
 And, as we’ve detailed here, some markets are more cash-heavy than others due to the concentration of vacation homes, affordability levels compared to where buyers are migrating from, and types of buyers likely to purchase homes in a particular area.

 However, if you are set on receiving a full cash offer for your home, you can request one directly.
 If you seek a cash offer for certainty, speed, and convenience, consider HomeLight’s Simple Sale platform.

-With Simple Sale, HomeLight provides all-cash offers for homes in almost any condition.
-You won’t have to worry about repairs, prep work, and open houses and will receive a cash offer for your house “as is” in as little as 24 hours.
-Get started today, or try your hand at getting an offer the traditional way with the assistance of a top local real estate agent.
+This program provides all-cash offers for homes in almost any condition.
+You won’t have to worry about repairs, prep work, and open houses.
+You’ll receive a cash offer for your house “as is” in as little as 24 hours.

 - "Number of houses sold for cash in the United States from 1988 to 2023", Statista (March 2024)

-- "Highlights From the Profile of Home Buyers and Sellers", National Association of REALTORS® (November 2023)
+- "Highlights From the Profile of Home Buyers and Sellers", National Association of REALTORS® (November 2024)